Reference

 blast-radiusASN failure-impact analysis: prefixes, peers, downstream domains affected if the ASN goes down

-threat-triageComprehensive indicator triage — pulls feed listings, score, level, and historical context in one pass
+threat-triageFull indicator triage in one pass — feed listings, score, level, and historical context

 whois-pivotDomain pivot via shared WHOIS contacts (registrar, email, phone, organisation)